celineguler/myblog/_posts/2025-06-07-Sam-AItman.md

 <br>

-Now, what can AI-native devices can look like?
+Now, what can AI-native devices look like?

  • Minimal, surely.